Presidential Debates Under the League of Women Voters

-The League of Women Voters (LWV) was an organization born immediately after the 19th Amendment made the women's suffrage movement obsolete.
-Now granted the right to vote, the suffrage movement looked to encourage women to "use their new power to participate in shaping public policy" [source: LWV].
+The League of Women Voters (LWV) is an organization born immediately after the 19th Amendment made the women's suffrage movement obsolete.
+Now granted the right to vote, the suffrage movement looked to encourage women to use their new power to participate in shaping public policy [source: LWV].
 In 1975, the coalition used its power to become the hosts of the 1976 presidential debates.

-This was not new for the league; in 1952 it hosted the first nationally-televised debate in U.S. history.
+This was not new for the league.
+In 1952, it hosted the first nationally televised debate in U.S. history.
 It differed from the televised Kennedy-Nixon debate in 1960 in that all candidates from both parties were present instead of just the two nominated candidates.
-The league remained out of the arena of debates until the Federal Communications Commission (FCC) amended the equal time provision, declaring presidential debates "bona fide news events," which, if hosted by a third party, exempted debates from the equal time provision [source: CNN].
+The league remained out of the arena of debates until the Federal Communications Commission (FCC) amended the equal time provision [source: McCraw].

 This made presidential debates dangerous, and not just to Democrats like Carter.
 In a given election cycle, candidates from any party could face humiliation, the loss of a lead in the polls and defeat, all because of a single debate.
-So the two major parties in the United States came together to wrestle control of presidential debates from the League of Women Voters.
+So, the two major parties in the United States came together to wrest control of presidential debates from the League of Women Voters.